User Role and Alerts

 To deploy the class and any dependent classes, you can package it in a jar file and copy to Applicare/server/ext folder (create it if it doesn't exist) and restart Applicare server.

-Note: When compiling you will have to include Applicare/server/webapps/applicare/WEB-INF/classes folder in your classpath.
+When compiling make sure to include the Applicare/server/webapps/applicare/WEB-INF/classes folder in your classpath.

-Once the server is restarted, go to Applicare > Configuration > Advanced Options and provide the fully qualified class name of your custom class in the "Custom Alert Processing Class:" field and click Apply.
+After restarting the server, navigate to Applicare > Configuration > Advanced Options.
+Enter the fully qualified class name of your custom class in the "Custom Alert Processing Class:" field and click Apply.

 Comments